brand_logo

 “The Penn University remained unfinished for over a decade.”

 Also known as Penn, the University of Pennsylvania was founded over 280 years ago by Benjamin Franklin.
 It is another private Ivy League Research University with a diverse student body: more than 26,000 students study in the 100 undergraduate majors and 200 graduate programs offered.
-As one of the oldest universities in the United States, it has some historic buildings, like the Fisher Fine Arts Library and the Franklin Field stadium.
-The University of Pennsylvania also offers students the opportunity to acquire an education of the highest quality while being a part of a diverse and intellectually stimulating community.
-The famous Elon Musk revolutionized transportation and space exploration with Tesla and SpaceX and was a student at one of the oldest US university.
-If you are interested in knowing more about Ivy League schools, check out our blog on what are Ivy League schools.
+Known as the oldest technological university in America, it has some historic buildings, like the Fisher Fine Arts Library and the Franklin Field stadium.
+The famous Elon Musk revolutionized transportation and space exploration with Tesla and SpaceX, and was a student at one of the oldest US universities.

 6. Moravian University